danipetra/Pint-Toss/README.txt.txt

 Pause menu

 IN PROGRESS:
-Audio manager singleton
-_RewardScene and JsonLoader not working on mobile build, Json loader errors in Awake and in StopGame Make the audio manager a singleton
-Add UI measures on the slider for perfect throw and backboard throw Tutorial board showing game mechanics, integrated into mainmenu scene _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen
+Make the audio manager a singleton and add sounds for: RewardScene, onfire ball, increase volume onDrink Add UI measures on the slider for perfect throw and backboard throw Tutorial board showing game mechanics, integrated into mainmenu scene _Player Throwing: For the first throw and sometimes during the game the inputManager takes the wrong start position (left-base angle of the screen